Rob Kardashian’s Weight Loss Reportedly Achieved By Diet & Exercise, Despite Surgery Rumors

-It’s no secret to anyone who’s middle aged that keeping slim is an uphill battle.
-Once one hits 40, or even sooner, the Battle of the Bulge rages on.
+It’s no secret to anyone who’s middle-aged that keeping slim is an uphill battle.
+Once one hits 40, or even sooner, the battle of the bulge rages on.

 Rob Kardashian appears to be winning his battle with weight, even though the reality TV star is a long way from middle age, at a youthful 31.

-His famous-for-being-famous sister, Kim, shot a photo of her brother on his birthday on March 17, at a family celebration.
-In it he holds his one year-old daughter, Dream.
-After his big sister posted the shot on Instagram, fans couldn’t help but notice his weight loss, as reported in the Daily Mail.
+His famous-for-being-famous sister, Kim, shot a photo of her brother on his birthday on March 17 at a family celebration.
+In it he holds his 1-year-old daughter, Dream.
+After his big sister posted the shot on Instagram, fans couldn’t help but notice his weight loss, as reported by the Daily Mail.

-According to both the Daily Mail and BET.com, Kardashian has had a rough time over the past few years, with troubles including having a messy and publicly-broken engagement with Blac Chyna, being fat shamed in the media and having his Instagram account suspended, after posting revenge porn of his ex.
+According to both the Daily Mail and BET, Rob Kardashian has had a rough time over the past few years, with troubles including having a messy and publicly-broken engagement with Blac Chyna, being fat shamed in the media and having his Instagram account suspended after posting revenge porn of his ex.
 These are the sort of life events that can cause a person to put on the weight.

 In an early episode of Keeping Up with the Kardashians, he admitted to having gained 100 pounds.
 In 2016, Kardashian publicly confirmed in an Instagram post that he weighed 248 pounds (although some speculated he was closer to 300).
 In an effort to turn things around, Kardashian is reported to have lost about 15 pounds.
 So if we do the math, that brings him to 233.